 2 1/4 cups all-purpose flour

 Edible decorator sprinkles, if desired

 Divide dough in half.
 Shape each half into 9x1 1/4-inch long roll.
 Wrap in waxed paper or plastic food wrap.
-Refrigerate until firm (1 hour or overnight).
+Refrigerate 1 hour or overnight until firm.

-except food color in large bowl.
+except food color in bowl.
 Beat at low speed until moistened.
-Increase speed to medium.
-Beat until stiff and glossy.
+Beat at medium speed until stiff and glossy.
 If too stiff, add additional tablespoon hot water for desired spreading consistency.
 Tint icing with food color, as desired.
 Decorate cooled cookies with icing and sprinkles to resemble buttons, as desired.

-Cover bowl of icing with damp paper towel until ready to use or cover with plastic food wrap and refrigerate up to 2 weeks.
-To restore texture, allow icing to reach room temperature, then rebeat.
+- Cover bowl of icing with damp paper towel until ready to use or cover with plastic food wrap and refrigerate up to 2 weeks.
+To restore texture, allow icing to reach room temperature, then beat.